Skip to main content

 If you do not succeed in learning how to self-catheterize after your spinal cord injury at first, try again.

-As with most things, once you figure it out, it will keep getting easier with time and repetition.
+As with most things, once you figure it out, it will get easier with time and repetition.

-6. Lastly, remember there is no single catheter brand or type that works best for everyone.
+6. Remember that no single catheter brand or type works best for everyone.

-It took me some trial and error and experimenting with multiple brands and types before I found the catheter that worked best for me.
-Depending on your insurance plan, you should try out some different catheter types and brands to find one that will best meet your needs.
+It took me some trial and error, experimenting with multiple brands and types, before I found the catheter that worked best for me.
+Depending on your insurance plan, you should try different catheter types and brands to find one that best meets your needs.

 180 Medical is an unbiased catheter company that gives you freedom of choice.
-Contact us if you’d like to discuss your cathing challenges and your available catheter options.
+Contact us to discuss your cathing challenges and your available catheter options.
 We supply all brands and types of catheters.

 Call Toll-Free (877) 688-2729